iaincollins/structured-data-api/README.md

     curl -X DELETE http://localhost:3000/entity/9cb1a2bf7f5e321cf8ef0d15

-## Todo / known issues
+## Roadmap

 The following features are on the immediate roadmap:

-* Provide a system for authentication to limit Creating, Updating and Deleting.
+* Provide a login and auth system to limit Creating, Updating and Deleting entires to authorized users.
-* A web based interface with to manage entities and users, and documentation.
+* A web based interface with to manage entities, users, and documentation.
-* Add more powerful searching (free text, based on properties, etc).
+* Add more powerful searching (eg free text, based on properties other than name, type and ID, etc).
-* Improve example json-schema files.
+* Add option to configure collections and API paths.
-* Improve JSON-LD support.
+* Add JSON-LD support (in development).

 ## Contributing